Software Analyst

 • It is found in a variety of devices, including smartphones, tablets, and cars.

-Q58.
-What doest CRUD operation stands for?
+Q. What does CRUD operation stand for?

 Ans.